Zhelev92/qa-inflation-dashboard/docs/test-cases.md

 The indicators and table correctly update to reflect the selected country's data

 TC03:
-"Verify the pie chart displays the top 8 countries by inflation"
+"Verify the pie chart table view"

 1. Open the dashboard link
-2. Scroll to the pie chart
+2. Navigate to the pie chart
-3. Count the segments
-4. Read segment labels
+3. Click with right button
+4. Click on "Show as a table" button

 Expected Result:
-The pie chart contains exactly 8 segments, labeled with the correct country names
+User us led on a new page - table view of the pie chart

 TC04:
 "Verify table data matches top indicators after selection"

 1. Open the dashboard link
-2. Select a country
+2. Select a country - Angola
 3. Compare top indicators to corresponding row(s) in the table below

 Expected Result:
 Data shown in top indicators matches the detailed data in the table

 TC05:
-"Verify data table supports sorting by column"
+"Verify excluding option in data table"

 1. Open the dashboard link
-2. Click on a column header (e.g., "GDP")
+2. Click on a country from the data table (e.g., "Angola")
-3. Observe order of rows
+3. Click with right button on the selected row
+3. Observe the newly opened dialog window - should contain option "Exclude"
-4. Click again to reverse order
+4. Click on option "Exclude"

 Expected Result:
-Data should sort correctly ascending/descending when clicking on headers
+The whole row (country data) is deleted and missing from the table